HardlyDifficult/Tutorials/Outline.md

  - Use two copies of the Platform GameObject (without edges) and move their parent GameObjects so that the sprites appear near the bottom of the screen side by side.
  - Raise the right Platform a little above the left.
- - Select the child sprite in each and increase the Tiled "Width" to about 15 so that the platforms combined cover more than the width of the screen.
+ - Select the child sprite in each and increase the tiled 'Width' to about 15 so that the platforms combined cover more than the width of the screen.
  - Select the parent GameObject for the Platform on the right and modify the Transform's rotation Z value to about 4.
  - Drag and drop the child GameObject out of the Platform you just rotated so it stands alone. (it will still appear at the same position/rotation).
  - Hold V to enable Vertex Snap, hover over the bottom left corner and drag the box which appears to connect perfectly with the other platform.